Dear Dancer,

 School.

-ancient traditions of women's fertility cults.
+traditions of women's fertility cults.
 These primordial

 proto-religions blended the erotic with the sacred.
-However, when the
+However, when

-Indo-Europeans invaded the Mediterranean world around 1500 B.C., the
+the Indo-Europeans invaded the Mediterranean world around 1500 B.C., the

 feminine has been suppressed in the Middle East!
 Yet, also since